Jim Rockford

 James Scott Rockford is a fictional character on the television series The Rockford Files.
-The character, played by James Garner, is a struggling private investigator operating in the greater Los Angeles area.
+The character, played by James Garner, is a struggling private investigator operating in the greater Los Angeles area (although his cases very occasionally take him further afield).
 Rockford is the principal character of the series, and Garner was the only actor to appear in every episode of the series.